litfin88/nextjs-blog-portfolio/README.md

 2. Multi line text => Named: Description
 3. Asset picker => Named: Image
 4. Single line text => Named: Source
+5. Single line text => Named: Demo (for your project' demo link) Create one more enumeration and name it `PostCategory` then add variables for your project tags, like `Game`, `Active`, `Simple`.
+You will add your projects to this headers.
+After that add to Projects schema:
+6. Dropdown menu => Named: Project Type
-5. Single line text => Named: Tags (Check "Allow multiple values" option)
+7. Single line text => Named: Tags (Check "Allow multiple values" option)

 Then go to `Achivements` schema and create:
 1. Single line text => Named: Name